t-kandasami/tp/docs/DeveloperGuide.md

 - Validate the user input
 - Searches for the specified course
-- Removes it from the internal course list if found
+- Removes it and sessions if exist from the internal course list if found
 - Performs consistency checks post-deletion
 - Logs all major steps and errors for traceability
 - Displays a confirmation message to the user